-When you meet someone, after, "What do you do?" you're out of things to say.
+When you meet someone, after "What do you do?", you run out of things to say.
 You stink at small talk, and those first five minutes are tough because you're a little shy and a little insecure.

 But you want to make a good impression.
 You want people to genuinely like you.